Apple iPhone 17 Air vs Google Pixel 7a

 Who should buy each?

-Choose the Google Pixel 7a if: you prioritize photography with its superior 64MP camera, need a longer-lasting battery for daily use, or prefer a more budget-friendly option.
+Choose the Google Pixel 7a if: you need excellent photography with a 64MP camera, longer battery life for daily use, or a more budget-friendly option.

 Conclusion